pluralsight/env-verifier/README.md

 | Validation | ✔️ | ✔️ |
 | Secret Obfuscation | ✔️ | ✔️ |

-`convict` does more than `env-verifier` and may be the correct choice for your project, especially if your project is a large one with many different changing contributors.
+`convict` does more than what's included on the above list, and certainly more than `env-verifier` can do; so, it may be the correct choice for your project, especially if your project is a large one with many different/changing contributors.

 However `env-verifier` excels in the following: